World Mizrachi: In the United States

 In the United States the ideals of and work of the Mizrachi movement have been carried out through the official Religious Zionists of America (RZA) movement that has been an important source of the ideology and guidance for Modern Orthodox Judaism and its rabbis and followers.
 It is affiliated with the Bnei Akiva youth movement which has a great influence on the Modern Orthodox Jewish day schools and synagogues.
 The American movement has served as a fundraising and lobbying arm for its Israeli counterparts.

 Many of the Jewish leaders and rabbis of Yeshiva University actively identify with and support Mizrachi.

+In Latvia

+In interwar Latvia, the Mizrahi (Mizrachi) political movement was regularly represented in the parliament, the Saeima until 1934, as well as engaged in other public activities.